Tag Archives: adoption

 Previous novels have concentrated on the stories of the individual sister’s birth family two generations back, and I have longed to know more about the sister’s birth parents.
 I wanted the family connections to be immediate, more accessible, and in The Sun Sister Riley delivers.
 The life of Electra’s birth mother acts as plot pivot which deepens the emotion of the story.
 Interestingly, in the previous six books I found Electra the least sympathetic and difficult to like sister, but The Sun Sister explains how Electra became the adult she is at the beginning of this ambitious series.
 She has the most dramatic character curve of any of the sisters so far.

 Overall, The Sun Sister is excellent though perhaps slightly too long, understandable given the difficult subjects addressed.
-Only one book left to go, the mysterious, missing, seventh sister.

-Read my reviews of the first five novels in the series:-
+Read my reviews of some of the other novels in Lucinda Riley’s ‘Seven Sisters’ series:-

-… plus my review of these standalone novels by Lucinda Riley:-
+… plus my reviews of these standalone novels, also by Lucinda Riley:-

 If you like this, try:-